geraintguan/ts-lib/README.md

 # ts-lib

-A practical and pragmatic standard library for TypeScript.
+A practical and pragmatic standard library for TypeScript (and JavaScript).